Compliance standards

 • Merge requests approval rules prevent editing

-CM-6: Configuration SettingsEstablish and document configuration settings for components employed in the system that reflect the most restrictive mode consistent with operational requirements using organization-defined common secure configurations; implement the configuration settings; identify, document, and approve any deviations from established configuration settings for organization-defined system components based on organization-defined operational requirements; and monitor and control changes to the configuration settings in accordance with organizational policies and procedures.
+CM-6: Configuration SettingsEstablish and document secure configuration settings for system components; implement these settings; identify, document, and approve deviations based on operational requirements; and monitor and control changes to configurations according to organizational policies.

 • Author approved merge request is forbidden

-CM-7: Least FunctionalityConfigure the system to provide only organization-defined mission essential capabilities; and prohibit or restrict organization-defined functions, system ports, protocols, software, or services.
+CM-7: Least FunctionalityConfigure the system to provide only organization-defined mission essential capabilities; and Prohibit or restrict the use of the following functions, ports, protocols, software, and/or services: organization-defined prohibited or restricted functions, system ports, protocols, software, and/or services.

 • Committers approved merge request is forbidden